germainelee02/GGCoolSpotBot/README.md

 # GGCoolSpotBot
-##### A Telegram Bot
+### A telegram bot that helps you find all the cool spots near you
- This bot gathers all the cool spots near you when you send it your live location
+What kind of spots are you looking for?
+Restaurants, cafes, museums, or shopping malls?
+When you send your GPS location to GGCoolSpotBot, it will help you gather all the cool spots in your vicinity!